 Complete an Adoption Application

 The adoption application is our way of getting to know you.
 We ask questions about your home, family, and lifestyle so that we can match you with a Lab that will thrive in your care.
 We encourage you to apply when are you are ready to have a Lab join your family.
-There is a $25 application fee that is collected as part of the application submission process.
-This fee is non-refundable, including for those applicants who decide not to adopt, who are not approved to adopt, or who return a dog that they adopted from Lab Rescue.
 We encourage you to learn more about our adoption process and confirm that you meet our adoption criteria in the checklist on the first page of the adoption application.

 Speak with an Adoption Coordinator (AC)

 Within a week of applying, you will be paired with an Adoption Coordinator (AC) who will schedule a phone call to discuss your application and learn more about you.
 If you don’t hear from an AC immediately, please be patient as we are all volunteers.
 If you have a question about your application before hearing from an AC, please contact us at firstname.lastname@example.org.

 Veterinary & Reference Checks

 After speaking with you, your AC will call your vet’s office.
 Lab Rescue places dogs in adoptive homes that have positive veterinary care histories for current/past pets (dogs & cats).